-- (5) Represents shares of Common Stock into which the shares of Series A Preferred owned by such Selling Securityholder are convertible. - (6) Represents shares of Common Stock issuable upon conversion of Series A Preferred issuable upon exercise of the Placement Warrants. - (7) Lindsay A. Rosenwald, M.D., a principal stockholder of the Company, is the President and sole stockholder of Paramount Capital, Inc. ("Paramount").
-VentureTek, L.P., a principal stockholder of the Company, is a limited partnership, the limited partners of which include Dr. Rosenwald's wife, children, sisters of Dr. Rosenwald's wife, and their husbands and children. - (8) Securityholder is agent of Paramount. - (9) Michael S. Weiss, the Company's Secretary, is a Senior Managing Director of Paramount. - (10) Dr. Rudick, an associate of the Placement Agent and Paramount Capital Investments, LLC, is a director of each of Channel Therapeutics, Inc. and Optex Ophthalmologics, Inc., each a wholly owned subsidiary of the Company. - (11) Securityholder acted as a Selected Dealer in the Private Placement.
+- (2) Represents shares of Common Stock issuable upon conversion of Series A Preferred issuable upon exercise of the Placement Warrants. - (3) Lindsay A. Rosenwald, M.D., a principal stockholder of the Company, is the President and sole stockholder of Paramount.
+VentureTek, L.P., a principal stockholder of the Company, is a limited partnership, the limited partners of which include Dr. Rosenwald's wife, children, sisters of Dr. Rosenwald's wife, and their husbands and children. - (4) Securityholder is an agent of Paramount.